shangzhi-hong/RfEmpImp/README.md

 ### For mixed types of variables

-For data with mixed types of variables, users can call function `imp.rfemp()` to use `RfEmp` method, for using `RfPred.Emp` method for continuous variables, and using `RfPred.Cate` method for categorical variables (of type `logical` or `factor`, etc.).
+For data with mixed types of variables, users can call function `imp.rfemp()` to use `RfEmp` method, for using `RfPred-Emp` method for continuous variables, and using `RfPred-Cate` method for categorical variables (of type `logical` or `factor`, etc.).
 Starting with version `2.0.0`, the names of parameters were further simplified, please refer to the documentation for details.

 ### Prediction-based imputation for continuous variables

-For continuous variables, in `RfPred.Emp` method, the empirical distribution of random forest’s out-of-bag prediction errors is used when constructing the conditional distributions of the variable under imputation, providing conditional distributions with better quality.
+For continuous variables, in `RfPred-Emp` method, the empirical distribution of random forest’s out-of-bag prediction errors is used when constructing the conditional distributions of the variable under imputation, providing conditional distributions with better quality.
 Users can set `method = "rfpred.emp"` in function call to `mice` to use it.

-Also, in `RfPred.Norm` method, normality was assumed for RF prediction errors, as proposed by Shah *et al.*, and users can set `method = "rfpred.norm"` in function call to `mice` to use it.
+Also, in `RfPred-Norm` method, normality was assumed for RF prediction errors, as proposed by Shah *et al.*, and users can set `method = "rfpred.norm"` in function call to `mice` to use it.